-Kore.ai offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to get Kore.ai Bots Platform capability into custom applications and to provide you with more control for the Bots you build on Kore.ai Bots Platform.
+Kore.ai offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to get Kore.ai XO Platform capability into custom applications and to provide you with more control for the assistants you build.

 With just a few lines of code, you can embed our Kore.ai widget into your applications to enable end-users to interact with their applications using Natural Language Processing, or NLP.

-Using our BotKit SDK that resides on your servers and interacts between the bot user and the Kore.ai Bots Platform, you can intercept and customize messages and influence the flow of the conversation dialog.
+Using our BotKit SDK that resides on your servers and enables interaction between the user and the Kore.ai XO Platform, you can intercept and customize messages and influence the conversation flow.

 Bot SDKs are available for the following platforms: